osslab-pku/gfi-bot/README.md

 ML-powered 🤖 for finding and labeling good first issues in your GitHub project!

-The introduction of the bot is submitted to [FSE 2022 Demo](https://2022.esec-fse.org/track/fse-2022-demonstrations) --- GFI-Bot: Automated Good First Issue Recommendation on GitHub
+A GFI-Bot introduction paper is availabe as follows (submitted to [ESEC/FSE 2022 Demonstration Track](https://2022.esec-fse.org/track/fse-2022-demonstrations)):

+* Hao He, Haonan Su, Wenxin Xiao, Runzhi He, and Minghui Zhou.
+2022.
+GFI-Bot: Automated Good First Issue Recommendation on GitHub.
+Currently Under Review at the ESEC/FSE 2022 Demonstration Track. https://hehao98.github.io/files/2022-gfibot.pdf

-The embedded ML approach is introduced in the following paper:
+The underlying ML approach is introduced in the following paper:

-W. Xiao, H. He, W. Xu, X. Tan, J. Dong, M. Zhou.
+* Wenxin Xiao, Hao He, Weiwei Xu, Xin Tan, Jinhao Dong, and Minghui Zhou.
+2022.
 Recommending Good First Issues in GitHub OSS Projects.
-Accepted at [ICSE'2022](https://conf.researchr.org/home/icse-2022).
+In Proceedings of the 44th International Conference on Software Engineering, ICSE 2022, Pittsburgh, PA, USA, May 21–29, 2022.
+ACM. https://hehao98.github.io/files/2022-recgfi.pdf

+We provide a good first issue recommendation dataset at [Zenodo](https://doi.org/10.5281/zenodo.6665931).

 ## Get Started

-TODO: Add a quick usage guide after a prototype is finished.
+GFI-Bot is available at https://gfibot.io, where you can browse through existing good first issue recommendations or register your own repository for recommendation.
+GFI-Bot can be installed in GitHub repositories from [the GitHub App page](https://github.com/apps/GFI-Bot).

+**NOTE: GFI-Bot is currently in pre-alpha stage.
+It is undergoing rapid development and still highly unstable.
+We cannot guanrantee the preseveration of registered users and repositories in the next release and it may have unexpected behaviors on GitHub.
+We will change this note after GFI-Bot reaches a certain level of maturity**

 ## Roadmap

 We describe our envisioned use cases for GFI-Bot in this [documentation](USE_CASES.md).

+Currently, we are focusing on the following tasks:
+1. Identifying an optimal training strategy
+2. Improving user experience

 ## Development

 ### Project Organization

-GFI-Bot is organized into five main modules:
+GFI-Bot is organized into four main modules:

 1. [`gfibot.data`](gfibot/data): Modules to periodically and incrementally collect latest issue statistics on registered GitHub projects.
 2. [`gfibot.model`](gfibot/data): Modules to periodically train GFI recommendation models based on issue statistics collected by [`gfibot.data`](gfibot/data).
-3. [`gfibot.backend`](gfibot/backend): Modules to provide RESTful APIs for interaction with [`frontend`](frontend).
+3. [`gfibot.backend`](gfibot/backend): Modules to provide RESTful APIs for interaction with [`frontend`](frontend) and the GitHub App.
 4. [`frontend`](frontend): A standalone JavaScript (or TypeScript?) project as our website.
 This website will be used both as the main portal of GFI-Bot and as a control panel for users to find recommended good first issues or track bot status for their projects.
-5. [`github-app`](github-app): A standalone JavaScript (or TypeScript?) project for interacting with GitHub.

 All modules interact with a MongoDB instance for both reading and writing data (except [`frontend`](frontend), which interact with backend using RESTful APIs).
 The MongoDB instance serves as a "single source of truth" and the main way to decouple different modules.
 It will be used to store and continiously update issue statistics, training progress and performance, recommendation results, etc.